jenkinsci/jacoco-plugin/README.md

 monitored.
 Please try your best to improve code coverage with tests when you submit.

-Before submitting your change, please review the findbugs output to assure that you haven't introduced new findbugs warnings.
+Before submitting your change, please review the output of the checks that run in CI at https://ci.jenkins.io/job/Plugins/job/jacoco-plugin/ to assure that you haven't introduced new warnings.

 How to build and test
 =====================